Understanding the Basics of Private Dental Insurance

 - Emergency dental procedures

-Services that are partially covered include:
+Services that are partially covered—when deemed medically necessary—typically include:

 - Dentures